Cultivating Orchid Enthusiasts

 orchid society orchid care

-Conference Room, Butte Co.
-Library, Chico
+Butte County Library, Chico

 There are many different types of orchids, each with its own unique needs.
 When choosing an orchid, consider factors such as light, temperature, and humidity.
 Some orchids require more care than others, so be sure to choose one that fits your lifestyle and level of experience.